imsanjoykb/Multiuser-QA-Chatbot-ML/README.md

 In this chatbot I provide an alternative method using python dictionaries and simple CSV files as the main mechanism of the core of the solution.

-For finding the answers it allows partial matching to find out an answer and in this way keep simple the CSV file.
+For finding the answers it allows partial matching to find out an answer and in this way keep simple the CSV file set.